MSF-UK/MSF-Dashboard/README.md

 + Here is a simple user guide (included in the release) -> [X](https://github.com/MSF-UK/MSF-Dashboard/blob/master/cfg_eru-sudkivu/doc-user/eru_doc-user_draft.pdf)

 Please get in touch [here](https://github.com/MSF-UK/MSF-Dashboard/issues) if you experience difficulties!
+A complete API v1.0.0 documentation for MSF Dashboard customization is underway, please bear with us!

 Customize the Dashboard: Get started!
 -------------------------------------